How to Deal With Overwhelm (Without Giving Up on Yourself)

 Online + In-Person (Ojai, CA)

-Each week, we gather for Meditation Monday — a space to pause, breathe, and reconnect with what’s steady beneath life’s noise.
+Each week, we gather for Meditation Monday.
+A space to pause, breathe, and reconnect with what’s steady beneath life’s noise.
+This mindfulness meditation class is by donation — come as you are, and contribute what you can.

 Every session explores a unique theme, such as surrender, compassion, presence, or letting go, through guided meditation and reflection.